Old Barns

 Old Barns is an unincorporated community in the Canadian province of Nova Scotia, located in Colchester County.
 The name "Old Barns" was being used to describe the area as early as February 1784.

 Upon the arrival of British settlers, there were only two French barns remaining of prior settlements in the area.
-The lower area of Truro township was named "Barn Village" after these barns.
+The lower area of Truro was named "Barn Village" after these barns.
 The barns were torn down in the late 1820s.